I DON'T CHASE BETS

 "Sometimes you're cooking with Crisco.
 Most times, you're managing risk."

-— Jeff DawsonHow the market moved
+— Jeff DawsonWhy has the market moved?

-Where the number sits now
+Where does the number currently sit?

 Every bet carries exposure.
 I need to know exactly what I'm risking relative to the potential return.